bcmi/Color-Transfer-for-Image-Harmonization/README.md

 # Color-Transfer-for-Image-Harmonization
-Summarize different color transfer strategies for image harmonization task.
+Summarize different color transfer strategies which could be used for image harmonization task.